CloudLabsAI-Azure/azure-ai-agents-labs/lab-1.md

 ## Task 3:  Assign permissions to the Azure AI Search resource

+In this task, you will assign the necessary permissions to the Azure AI Search resource to ensure secure access and proper functionality.
+This includes granting the required roles and access controls for seamless integration with the AI Agent.

 1. Navigate to **Azure portal**, search for **AI Search (1)** and select **AI Search (2)** resource from the services.

    ![](./media/ag20.png)